 The Road to a Global Plastics Treaty

-The Fourth Meeting of the Intergovernmental Negotiating Committee (INC-4)
+The Fifth Meeting of the Intergovernmental Negotiating Committee (INC-5)

-The fourth meeting of the Intergovernmental Negotiating Committee (INC) to develop an international legally binding instrument on plastic pollution, including in the marine environment, took place from 23 until 29 April 2024 in Ottawa, Canada.
+The fifth meeting of the Intergovernmental Negotiating Committee (INC) to develop an international legally binding instrument on plastic pollution, including in the marine environment, is taking place in Busan, Republic of Korea from 25 November until 1 December, 2024.

 This meeting was held pursuant to the resolution adopted by the resumed fifth session of the UN Environment Assembly (UNEA-5.2), which requests the UN Environment Programme (UNEP) Executive Director to convene an INC to develop an international legally binding instrument on plastic pollution.